-Whether you’re looking for the perfect place to stay, you simply can’t make up your mind and choose the right location, or you need to learn about the logistics of getting married in the PNW, you’ve come to the right place my friend.
+Whether you’re looking for the perfect place to stay, you simply can’t make up your mind and choose the right location, or you need to learn about the logistics of getting married in the PNW, you’ve come to the right place.
 I want to help you create the most intentional, thoughtful Pacific Northwest elopement possible that is fully, 100% unique to you and your story.
 Feel free to navigate thru this guide using the table of contents below, or simply scroll and scroll to your heart’s content!

 Keep in mind that you don’t have to pick just one location – if you’re doing a multi-day elopement, or want to pack as much adventure into one day as you can, pick a few locations that you can travel to easily.
-Let’s take a road trip and hit up every damn spot you’re dreamin’ of visiting.
+Let’s take a road trip and hit up every damn spot you’re dreaming of visiting.

-Click on the name of each location to get some more deets + find out if it’s the location for you!
+Click on the name of each location to get some more details + find out if it’s the location for you!
 I’ve also included up to 3 hiking/trail options of different difficulty levels for certain locations.

-I still have not gotten over Blake + Porter’s elopement on the Olympic Peninsula – see all the dreaminess here!
+I still have not gotten over Blake + Porter’s elopement on the Olympic Peninsula – see all the dreaminess here.

-Check out Sarah + Jay’s moody adventure session for some jaw-dropping Cannon Beach inspo!!
+Check out Sarah + Jay’s moody adventure session for some jaw-dropping Cannon Beach inspo.